cultuurnet/stoplight-docs-authentication/docs/client-access-token.md

 ## Overview

-Client access tokens are used to secure API endpoints that require more robust authentication than [client identification](./client-identification.md) between two _backend_ systems.
+Client access tokens are used to secure API endpoints that require more robust authentication than [client identification](./client-identification.md) between two *backend* systems.

 Before accessing an API endpoint like this, a client needs to obtain a client access token using its credentials (the client id and secret) from publiq's authorization server.

 1. The client makes a request to the authorization server with its id and secret.

 2. The authorization server validates the request and, if successful, sends a response with an access token.

 3. The client can now use the access token to call the API by using the obtained access token as a `Bearer` token in the `Authorization` header.

 <!-- theme: warning -->

 > ##### Security warnings
+>
-> - ✅ **Always** request a client access token from a **backend** application
+> *   ✅ **Always** request a client access token from a **backend** application
-> - ❌ **Never** use or expose your client access token from a **frontend** application
+> *   ❌ **Never** use or expose your client access token from a **frontend** application
 >
 > If you use or store your client secret or client access token in a frontend application they can be **stolen** and **abused** and your client will get blocked!
 >